 - a good thread cutter

-Sashiko threads are mandatory in sashiko embroidery because they allow the blocking of the threads.
-You will only achieve a satisfactory result with suitable threads, otherwise your embroidery may get damaged or simply come undone.
+Sashiko threads are essential in sashiko embroidery because they allow for thread stabilization.
+You won’t achieve a satisfactory result without suitable threads, or else your embroidery may get damaged or simply come undone.

-I chose a range of solid and gradient colored threads:
+I chose a range of plain and gradient threads in colors:

-- the solid orange in 20m no. 22 for the maple leaves
+- plain orange 20m no. 22 for the maple leaves

 - gradient no. 93 in 20m for the bellflowers

-- the red/purple gradient in 20m no. 97 for the edges of the squares
+- red/purple gradient 20m no. 97 for the edges of the squares

-- the 100m gradient no. 152 for the maple leaves and the small plumes
+- gradient 100m no. 152 for the maple leaves and small plumes

-- a salmon lamé SL6 for the wheat ear ties
+- a salmon lamé SL6 for the wheat stalk ties

 My embroidery experience

-I really enjoyed embroidering this panel, choosing the colors gradually according to the patterns and the effect I wanted to give.
+I really enjoyed embroidering this panel, choosing the colors as I went along depending on the patterns and the effect I wanted to achieve.

-I often embroidered in the evenings after the sewing courses I give during the week.
+I often embroidered in the evenings after the sewing courses I teach during the week.
 I also embroidered a bit on Sundays to relax...
-This last month I put a bit more pressure on myself because I wanted to finish it for the arrival of our Japanese fabrics.
-I set myself this challenge and I'm happy to have achieved it.
+This last month I put a bit more pressure on myself because I wanted to finish it before the arrival of our Japanese fabrics.
+I set myself this challenge and I’m happy I succeeded.

-YES, yes and three times yes!
-In fact, I'm already starting my new panel!
-Here we go again with the chromatic choice of threads.
-Since I'm making a cover, the different panels still have to match a bit 😂.
+YES, yes, and three times yes!
+In fact, I’m already starting my new panel!
+Here we go again with choosing the thread colors.
+Since I’m making a blanket, the different panels still need to somewhat match each other 😂.

 I chose an Olympus panel available in our shop.
 I can’t wait to show you the next one.

-And how about embroidering pretty panels?
-Or simply starting sashiko?
+And what about you?
+Would you like to embroider beautiful panels?
+Or simply start sashiko?
 We have all the necessary materials and we offer introductions to this lovely embroidery.

 So, get your needles ready!